Yaytay/vertx-management-endpoints/README.md

 A few Vert.x HTTP Server routes for providing functionality similar to Springs actuators.

 The routes currently in the library are:
-- (#HeapDumpVerticle)[HeapDumpVerticle]
+- (#heapdumproute)[HeapDumpRoute]
-- InFlightVerticle
+- InFlightRoute
-- LogbackMgmtVerticle
+- LogbackMgmtRoute
-- ThreadDumpVerticle
+- ThreadDumpRoute

 # Basic Usage